tomasrosenbaum/Cybersecurity-Testing-Methodology-for-Internet-of-Things-Devices/README.md

 Use utilities like `file`, `strings`, `binwalk`, `hexdump` and `fdisk` for the initial analysis of the file.
 You can check the firmware's entropy (e.g., `binwalk -E <bin>`) to try to determine whether the firmware is encrypted or not.

-Next, utilize automated tools like [FACT](https://github.com/fkie-cad/FACT_core) or [EMBA](https://github.com/e-m-b-a/emba) to scan the firmware for filesystems, vulnerabilities, suspicious binaries, etc.

 #### Filesystem

 Next, try to extract the filesystem from the firmware.
 You can try extracting it with `binwalk -ev <bin>`.
 If that does not work, use `binwalk` to find the filesystem's offset, carve it using `dd` and extract the files with an appropriate utility (based on the used filesystem).

 Analyze the found files and look for any important files.
 Automated tools such as [Firmwalker](https://github.com/craigz28/firmwalker) may prove useful.

-Further analyze any suspicious binaries.
-As a great first step, use [Checksec](https://github.com/slimm609/checksec) to check for RELRO, stack canaries, etc. If need be, try disassembling the binaries for further analysis.

 ### Communication protocol